carpentries-incubator/pangenomics/_episodes/01-introduction.md

 pangenome increases considerably every added genome (p. e. *Escherichia coli*).
 Whereas, a **closed pangenome** results when only few gene families are incorporated to the pangenome when a new member is added.

 ![Figure 1.
 Characteristics of open and closed pangenomes](../fig/Characteristics_of_open_and_closed_pangenomes.png)

 ## How to select a group of genomes to construct a pangenome?

 Selection of proper data to construct a pangenome analysis is a crucial task of the process.
 By definition, a pangenome represents the entire set of genes from all strains in a clade.
 Thus, let's define and understand what a clade is.

 A **clade** (*kládos*, 'branch'), also known as *monophyletic group*, is a group of organisms that share the same common ancestor.
 In a phylogenetic tree, clades can be distinguished by identified the common ancestor of branch subgroups.
-For instance, in Fig.2, the blue and red subgroups are considered clades but green subgruop is not a clade, it is a *parahyletic group*.
+For instance, in the following figure, the blue and red subgroups are considered clades but green subgruop is not a clade, it is a *parahyletic group*.
 Why is that?
 Because it excludes the blue clade which has descended from the same common ancestor.
 Instead, the green and blue subgroups together form a clade.

 ![Figure 2.
 Cladogram representation](../fig/Cladogram.png)

 ## Brief description of *Streptococcus agalactiae* dataset